December 17, 2020

 The holidays are going to look different for most people this year.
 And that’s ok.
 You don’t have to like it.
 And that’s ok too.
 But putting yourself in the right mindset to enjoy whatever type of holiday you have can have a positive impact on you and help you combat loneliness.

-TaskHuman providers have explained how they are going to celebrate their traditions and suggest ways for you to celebrate with loved-ones in new ways.
+TaskHuman coaches have explained how they are going to celebrate their traditions and suggest ways for you to celebrate with loved-ones in new ways.

 Focus on what you CAN do